k2view-academy/K2View-Academy/articles/26_fabric_security_iam/15_user_IAM_SAML_Okta_setup.md

    </tbody>
    </table>

-6. On next page, click **'Done'**.
+6. On the next page, click **'Done'**.
 The app is created and is ready to configure the specific deployment setup.

    <table><tbody><tr>    <td>    <img src="images/15_okta4_done.png">    </td></tr></tbody></table>